furqan-shaikh/k8s-controller-learning/README.md

  - User provides the desired state for API server by passing the namespace in which the API server needs to be provisioned and image version.
  - Custom controller creates/updates deployment and service.
  - It also records events
+ - Both standard and custom metrics are emitted.